ra559/cis106/_labs/lab6.md

 1. List all the files that start with an uppercase letter
 2. List all the files that start with an uppercase letter or a number
 3. List all the files that have a number in the file name
-4. List all the files that start with a lowercase later and have a number before the file extension.
+4. List all the files that start with a lowercase letter and have a number before the file extension.

 **Take a screenshot of your terminal showing all the commands that you used to complete this question.**